 Creative Lighting Design & Architectural Lighting Design

 Architectural lighting design can make or break the spaces we work, rest, shop, or play in.
-For these reasons, it is crucial to get the building’s lighting design right the first time.
-Good creative lighting design can create drama, define, accentuate, and enhance its environment on many levels.
+For these reasons, getting the building’s lighting design right the first time is key.
+Good creative lighting design can create splendour, define, accentuate, and enhance its environment on many levels.
 If you get it wrong, the opposite is true.
-Consequently, the ripple effects will be felt by people and their organisations.
+Consequently, people and their organisations will feel the ripple effects.

-I am sure we have all experienced the effects of working on a computer or entering a supermarket, exhibition, or retail space, and after a short while, you’re not sure why, but you start to develop a headache or do not quite feel yourself.
+We have all experienced the effects of working on a computer or entering a supermarket, exhibition, or retail space.
+After a short while, you’re not sure why, but you start to develop a headache or do not quite feel yourself.

 This is partly due to an overly bright space using too many halogen spots or lighting fixtures.
 Consequently, this creates twinkling spots that your eyes have to deal with.
 These halogen lamps are great for making merchandise sparkle.
-Though, they can also have the opposite well-being effect.
+However, they can also have the opposite effect on well-being.
 It can potentially cause headaches when overused, and it also uses immense amounts of valuable energy.
 Lighting solutions should embrace a sense of balance, including aesthetics, purpose, flexibility, and energy proficiency, to deliver a positive mood or well-being characteristic.

 When you enter an architectural, retail, office, or commercial space, there should be an element of “I am not sure why, but I enjoy being here.”
 I know that it is not just the lighting.
 It is a recipe for so many things.
 For example, inspiring architecture, good ventilation, acoustics, and surfaces, to name but a few.
 However, it must be done at all costs, including for the well-being factor of a balanced lighting design.